Broker Review Tips

 IF so done correctly from the start with a Thai broker sending funds back to your own named overseas bank account, anywhere, should never be an issue.
 Wiring back the funds overseas, using your Thai bank will have limits, can create delays and perhaps unnecessary headaches.
 You can repatriate funds and capital gains back anytime without any Thai tax consequences on capital gains on stocks, as long as you are an individual and its sent/wired back to your/same name.

 I do not focus on Thai derivatives nor currency trading, nor do I want to nor will I.

 At Thaistocks.com we make regular updates and it's up to the members to decide what he/she chooses to invest if any and to keep up!
 Use our search engine, if you want to read on a stock or topic or see articles by topic.
 Periodically I make a table on what I like or what seems fully valued, in my view.
 A 12 month model portfolio is regularly followed where I have beaten the SET index on a regular basis.
 Except for years 2017 to 2019.
 Our member-forum is an active smart place to exchange viewpoints, clear up any confusion, questions, or comments.
 This is reserved for contributing members only.

 Thaistocks.com has no relationship or business sharing of any kind with any Thai broker or listed company.
 Never did, never will.

-We here first and foremost always represented the interests of you, mostly the individual investors.
+We here first and foremost always and objectively represented the interests of you, mostly the individual investors.
 The above as all on this site are just my own views.
 If you have good or bad experiences with any broker or otherwise you are most welcome to write us or if you are a contributing member post a comment at our forum-lounge to share with all and get my response.